 Understanding CLV is central to relationship marketing.
 Without a doubt, it is difficult to know what marketing channels to use, how to set pricing or what angle your messaging should take until you have a clear idea of who your most profitable customers are and what characteristics they share.
 You can then take action based on what you have learned.

-The next step is to build ‘personas’, which are fictional, generalised representations based on real users.
+The next step is to build ‘personas’, which are fictional, generalized representations based on real users.
 They help you understand and clearly define your ideal customers who will actually be using your service or solution and, therefore, can be used to make key design and functionality decisions.

-For this, you need to utilise customer information via an accessible, complete view of each customer.
-You also need a platform to store it and make it readily accessible - a CRM solution makes customer information easier to retrieve with just a few clicks.
+For this, you need to utilize customer information via an accessible, complete view of each customer.
+You also need a platform to store it and make it readily accessible – a CRM solution makes customer information easier to retrieve with just a few clicks.